-- Inside each NIFTI folder are four sets of files, corresponding to the structural, functional, and diffusion MRI sessions that were performed on each subject. - Each set of files consists of a tar.gz archive, and an md5 checksum.
+- Inside each NIFTI folder are three sets of files, corresponding to the Structural and Functional MRI sessions that were performed on each subject.
+(Diffusion scans were performed, and will be released in November when processing is complete). - Each set of files consists of a tar.gz archive, and an md5 checksum.
 After you download the data you want, you can use the md5 file to verify the integrity of your downloaded file. - For instructions on downloading from the FTP site, see How do I download the data via FTP? in this document.